thorrak/fermentrack_push_target/README.md

 ## Installation & Documentation

-This script **does not** include usage/installation documentation.
+This script **does not** include full usage/installation documentation.
 It is intended to be installed similarly to other Django web apps, with a Python environment containing the packages specified in the requirements.txt file within the repo.

+Installation documentation is contained within [install/README.md](install/README.md).

-Full documentation for Fermentrack itself (including complete installation instructions) is available at [https://docs.fermentrack.com/](https://docs.fermentrack.com/).
+Full documentation for Fermentrack itself is available at [https://docs.fermentrack.com/](https://docs.fermentrack.com/).